-The third-largest city in Ontario, Mississauga sits on the western side of Toronto.
-If you're looking for a place to relax and watch a game, Mississauga sports bars are for you.
+The third-largest city in Ontario, Mississauga, sits on the western side of Toronto.
+Mississauga sports bars are for you if you’re looking for a place to relax and watch a game.

-Mississauga has all the usual entertainment venues you would expect from a bustling modern city, with a whole host of eateries, wine bars, and high-end restaurants to visit for that special occasion.
-But sometimes you just want a good old unpretentious night out with friends or family, and a chance to let your hair down – and that is where sports bars enter the frame.
-Need a chicken wing hit, or a draft beer selection to boggle your mind?
+Mississauga has all the usual entertainment venues you would expect from a bustling modern city, with a host of eateries, wine bars, and high-end restaurants to visit for that special occasion.
+But sometimes you want an excellent old unpretentious night out with friends or family and a chance to let your hair down – and that is where sports bars enter the frame.
+Need a chicken wing hit or a draft beer selection to boggle your mind?
 Hitting the town with the guys after work and want to watch the live game or fight?
 Mississauga has all the sports bars you will ever want, so here are our fave Mississauga sports bars to kick back and relax…

 170 Lakeshore Rd.
 East, Mississauga (905) 990-4300

 Just a few hundred metres from Tall Oaks Park and the shore of Lake Ontario’s Port Credit, Wingporium takes a simple concept – bar food, dominated by chicken wings, and lots of them – and does it exceedingly well.